Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

-The described graph representations $\textbf{g}$ can be queried for the the presence of a particular edge.
-For graphs that have the same vertex hypervectors, the inner product is a measure of the number of overlapping edges. \cite{GrIsom} propose a VSA based algorithm for graph matching.
+The described graph representations $\textbf{g}$ can be queried for the presence of a particular edge.
+For graphs that have the same vertex hypervectors, the inner product is a measure of the number of overlapping edges.
+When it comes to the usage of the described mappings, \cite{GrIsom} propose an HDC/VSA based algorithm for graph matching.
 For two graphs for which the correspondence between their vertices is unknown, graph matching finds the best match between the vertices so that the graph similarity can be assessed.
+In~\cite{MaHolisticMemoriz2018}, a similar mapping is applied on the task of inferring missing links of knowledge graphs.
+The mapping can also be extended to the case when some of its part is learned from the training data; in \cite{NickelHoloGraph2016} representations of knowledge graphs are constructed with hypervectors of nodes and relations that are learned from data.

-The described graph presentations do not work for sparse graphs in which vertices can be entirely isolated because those vertices are not represented at all.
-One way to address it is by also adding to $\textbf{g}$ the hypervectors representing the vertices, or to keep a separate hypervector with the superposition of all the vertices.
+The described mappings have a number of limitations.
+First, they do not work for sparse graphs in which vertices can be entirely isolated because those vertices are not represented at all.
+One way to address it is by also superimposing to $\textbf{g}$ the hypervectors representing the vertices, or to keep a separate hypervector with the superposition of all the vertices.
+Another limitation is that one could come up with operations that cannot be done directly on the representation in $\textbf{g}$.
+One example of such an operation is the computation of composite edges in a directed graph (see details in~\cite{QiuGraph2022}).